DocsSelf-hostDeploy & ConfigureDeploy with Docker

 • Simplify configuration and optimize resource usage (CPU, memory) by deploying Bitwarden with a single Docker image.

 • Utilize different database solutions such as MSSQL, PostgreSQL, SQLite, and MySQL/MariaDB.
+Only lite deployments can currently leverage these databases, standard deployments require MSSQL.

 • Run on ARM architecture for alternative systems such as Raspberry Pi and NAS servers.